Long-Term Benefits of Braces for Children

 When a child has crooked teeth, their oral health often suffers.
 Misaligned teeth may even trigger bad breath or other issues such as gingivitis.
 These health issues are embarrassing to many children and complicate the self-image problems caused by crooked teeth.
 Sadly, the mental health issues caused by bullying due to bad teeth can be worse than physical problems.
 These invisible wounds can stick with a person forever.

 For example, studies have found that children who were bullied carry not only the scars of the emotional hurt caused by bullying but also their self-esteem issues into adulthood.
 This decreased self-perception occurs because the mocking that a person received as a child had an impact on a subconscious level of self-image as well as a conscious level.

-Braces Can Help
+Braces for Children Can Help

 In the past, children often fought as hard as they could to avoid getting braces.
 However, advances in restorative dentistry have removed almost all of the pain and discomfort that made wearing braces such as a challenge.
 For example, there are pain-free braces that fit over teeth without having to be attached to them.

 These types of braces are also designed to be nearly as invisible as possible to the naked eye.
 Even better, these braces fit on the teeth like a mouth guard and can be removed at night if a child gets uncomfortable.
 Old braces of this type can then be used as a retainer to keep a child’s teeth in the right position as they age.